fiorotto8/Picosec_DAQ/README.md

 ### README.md
 This README file contains the same instructions repeated in the `Requirements` section.

+### hvserial.py and instrument.py
+This programs are used in order to communicate with the board via serial port.
+So they are not needed in the current operation of the PS but are stored anyway in this folder for the future.

 ### notes
 - Pay attenction to not open the PS interface provided by the official app while the server is working because PS can connect only to one client at time, so it will risult in a silent error or in a communication problem displayed in the log file and there is not other solutions (or at least I don't know other solutions) than shut down the PS, wait some time and then restart it.
 - If you run the server and the client (`rpc.py` and `hv_logging.py`) by a setted cronjob please pay attenction to the notes for crontab in the previous section and to the fact that the server need some time to establish the connection and to be ready for support the communication with the clients.